UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ![](tutorial/13b.png)-->

 ### Display Options
-Use the display option on the Intensity and Energy Histogram windows to better inspect the effect of the threshold.
+Use the display options on the Intensity and Energy Histogram windows to better inspect the effect of the threshold.
-#### Original Image Intensity Inverted
+#### "Inverted" Original Image Intensity Option
 |A|B|C
 |:---: | :---: | :---:
 ||![](tutorial/10b.png)|

-#### Graded Vertex Display
+#### "Graded" Vertex Display Option
 |A|B|C
 |:---: | :---: | :---:
 |||![](tutorial/10c.png)